-Bank rate is the rate of interest which is charged by a central bank while lending loans to a commercial bank.
-The event of a fund deficiency, a bank can borrow money from the central bank of a country.
+The bank rate is the rate of interest which is charged by a central bank while lending loans to a commercial bank.
+In the event of a fund deficiency, a bank can borrow money from the central bank of a country.
 In India’s case that would be the Reserve Bank of India.
 The borrowing is done as per the basis of the monetary policy of that country.

 Bank Rate is a featured concept in the economy segment of the IAS exam.